tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Helm of the Undaunted Hero

-(Recharge 6+): When your turn starts, roll a save against one ongoing save ends effect.
+_Recharge 6+:_ When your turn starts, roll a save against one ongoing save ends effect.

 **Quirk:** Favors traditional battle hymns.